remotion-dev/remotion/packages/docs/docs/lambda/cli/still.md

 [React Props to pass to the root component of your video.](/docs/parametrized-rendering#passing-input-props-in-the-cli) Must be a serialized JSON string (`--props='{"hello": "world"}'`) or a path to a JSON file (`./path/to/props.json`).

+### `--scale`

+Scales the output frames by the factor you pass in.
+For example, a 1280x720px frame will become a 1920x1080px frame with a scale factor of `1.5`.
+Vector elements like fonts and HTML markups will be rendered with extra details.

 ### `--log`

 Log level to be used inside the Lambda function.
 Also, if you set it to `verbose`, a link to CloudWatch will be printed where you can inspect logs.